andrewn6/bubble-sorting/readme.md

 # Bubble sorting visualiser

-> Note: To run this make sure you have pygame instaalled and at least python3.
+> Note: To run this make sure you have pygame installed and at least python3.

 ```
 pip install pygame